adityakadoo/Scrolls/content/courses/operating_systems/index.md

 - Segregated Allocator: Keeps a region of memory to allocate the most segments with the most frequent size and a separate block to keep segments with other sizes.
 - Buddy Allocator: Only divides free segments in half.
 Simplifies the coallesing part.

+### Paging : Intro

+Memory is divided in terms of ***pages*** with fixed sizes.
+Thus every address space is given a fixed amount of pages.

+#### Address Translation

+Every address can be broken into 2 parts: Virtual page number and the byte offset.

+> For example, for a 64-byte address space i.e. 6-bit addresses and 16 byte page-size we get the 2-bit VPN and 4-bit offset.

+For a typical 32-bit address space with 4KB pages, the address is split into 20-bit VPN and 12-bit offset.
+This means $2^{20}$ VPN to PPN translation that the **Page Table** will have to hold.
+This means for 4 bytes per **Page table entry** a huge 4MB per process (400MB for 100 such processes).
+Thus the PgTable is stored in the memory somewhere.

+#### Page Table entry

+- **Valid bit**: Valid VPN or not.
+- **Protection bits**: R/W permissions
+- **Present bit**: Whether present in memory or not.
+- **Dirty bit**: The page has been modified or not.
+- **Reference bit**: Tracks whether a page has been accessed.

+#### Problems with Paging

+1. Too slow: The page table is stored in memory so for each memory access, 2 memory accesses are needed.
+2. Too large: The total size of the Page Table is so large it needs to be stored in the memory.

+### Paging : Faster Translations